chriswebb09/chriswebb09.github.io/_posts/2017-04-06-building-with-python-requests.md

 _Compared with other programming languages, Python’s class mechanism adds classes with a minimum of new syntax and semantics.
 It is a mixture of the class mechanisms found in C++ and Modula-3.
 Python classes provide all the standard features of Object Oriented Programming: the class inheritance mechanism allows multiple base classes, a derived class can override any methods of its base class or classes, and a method can call the method of a base class with the same name.
 Objects can contain arbitrary amounts and kinds of data.
 As is true for modules, classes partake of the dynamic nature of Python: they are created at runtime, and can be modified further after creation._

 To define one, prefix your class names with the word class and put a colon at the end of the declaration.
 What makes classes in Python interesting is that you have to pass in self as a parameter in every function block.
-To make the initialization method we need to add __init__(self):
+To give our class an init method we need to add '__init__(self)':

 {% highlight py linenos %}
 def __init__(self):